multiscale/muscle3/docs/source/fortran.rst

 Since we have compiled binaries here which can be executed directly, we don't need to run Python, we can just specify their location directly.
 We do need to make sure that the MUSCLE3 libraries, which the executables are linked against, can be found.
-We do that by setting the LD_LIBRARY_PATH to point to their location.
+We do that by setting the ``LD_LIBRARY_PATH`` to point to their location.
+Since ``LD_LIBRARY_PATH`` is a list, and overwriting it may break something, we append to it by adding a ``+`` in front of the variable name.
+Note the initial colon in the value: this is the separator used in ``LD_LIBRARY_PATH``, and MUSCLE3 will not add it automatically, so it needs to be there.

 Reaction-diffusion in Fortran